Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Introduction

-Generally, ALS solves quadratic optimization subproblems for individual factors composing the decomposition.
-It does so in an alternating manner, updating every factor at each sweep.
+Each iteration of ALS is a sweep over quadratic optimization subproblems for each individual factor matrix composing the decomposition.
 For both CP and Tucker decomposition, computational cost of each sweep is dominated by the tensor contractions needed to setup the quadratic optimization subproblem for every factor matrix.
 These contractions are redone at every ALS sweep since they involve the factor matrices, all of which change after each sweep.
 We propose to circumvent these contractions in the scenario when the factor matrices are changing only slightly at each sweep, which is expected when ALS approaches a local minima.
-Our method approximates the setup of each quadratic optimization subproblem by computing perturbative corrections due to the change in each factor matrices to the quadratic subproblems used for updating each other factor matrix.
+Our method approximates the setup of each quadratic optimization subproblem by computing perturbative corrections to the right-hand side due to the change in each factor matrix since a previous ALS sweep.
 To do so, pairwise perturbative operators are computed that propagate the change to each factor matrix to the subproblem needed to update each other factor matrix.
-Computing these operators costs slightly more than a typical ALS iteration.
-These operators are then reused to {\it approximately} perform more ALS sweeps until the changes to the factor matrices are deemed large, at which point, the pairwise operators are recomputed.
+Computing these operators costs slightly more than a typical ALS sweep.
+These operators are then reused to {\it approximately} perform more ALS sweeps until the changes to the factor matrices are deemed large, at which point, regular ALS sweeps are performed.
+Once the updates performed in these regular sweeps are again small, the pairwise operators are recomputed.
 Each sweep computed approximately in this way costs asymptotically less than a regular ALS sweep.